Table of contentsClick link to navigate to the desired location

 - complicates customs clearance;

-- increases the probability of force majeure.
+- increases the likelihood of force majeure.

 Main risks during peak shipments

-2. Lack of free space in transport.
+2. Lack of available space in transport.

-3. Errors in documents due to haste.
+3. Document errors due to haste.

-4. Change in tariffs and delivery conditions.
+4. Changes in tariffs and delivery conditions.

-How to avoid failures: practical steps
+How to avoid disruptions: practical steps

 This post doesn't have any additions from the author yet.